 The Differences Between Traditional Mexican and Tex-Mex

 So, by now you must have realized how rich and diverse Mexican food is.
-But, before you head over to Mexico for a true foodie’s experience, it might be a good idea to learn the difference between Mexican food and Tex-Mex.
+But, before you head over to Mexico for a true foodie’s experience, it might be a good idea to learn the difference between Mexican vs Tex-Mex.

-In short, Tex-Mex is a fusion between the American (Texan) and Mexican Cuisine.
-It originated with the Tejano people of Texas, and it became a sub-type of the Southwestern cuisine.
+In short, Tex-Mex is a fusion between American (Texan) and Mexican Cuisine.
+It originated with the Tejano people of Texas, and it became a sub-type of Southwestern cuisine.

 The most notable difference between the two cuisines is the ingredients.
 In almost all Tex-Mex dishes, cumin is the main ingredient, however, most traditional Mexican dishes don’t include it at all.
 Mexican people often use ingredients such as chile peppers, oregano, cacao, cilantro, and more to season their dishes.

 Also, Tex-Mex taco shells are typically hard tortilla shells, while Mexican taco recipes call for soft corn tortillas.